foxitsoftware/foxit-pdf-sdk-web-demo/README.md

 # Example PDF APP

-This project was created for generate PDF example, for implement main app foxit [FOXIT-FRONT-END](https://github.com/Halo-Lab/foxit-front-end).
+This project was created for generating PDF example, for implementing the main app Foxit [FOXIT-FRONT-END](https://github.com/foxitsoftware/foxit-pdf-sdk-web-demo-frontend).

-The app only generate and display pdf examples in the iframe.
-Here use snippets, scenes, routes.
+The app only generates and displays pdf examples in the iframe.
+Here use snippets, scenes, and routes.

 The application was built with Node 14.16.0.